hmrc/mdtp-dog-team-apprentice/tasks/database-familiarisation.md

 ---------------
 You should complete this project using an Express app from a previous exercise.
 Use [MongoDB](http://mongodb.org) as your database and [Mongoose](http://mongoosejs.com/) as your database driver module.
 You can use any templating language, but [EJS](http://www.embeddedjs.com/) is probably simplest for beginners.

+You should install a database admin tool like [Robo 3T](https://robomongo.org/) to your computer to quickly see and control your database contents.

 You will need to create at least one **model** before completing the goals.
 This is a file which defines the data structure of each database entry.

 Once you have a model and templating language set up, work on the list view.